MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/activity-feed-notifications.md

 ms.topic: reference
 ms.date: 06/28/2022
 ---
-# Designing activity feed notifications for your Microsoft Teams app
+# Designing activity feed notifications for your Teams app

 The activity feed is a surface for users to access their notifications in Microsoft Teams.
 The feed retains notifications from the past four weeks.